Writing effective news releases

 Discover what news is and isn't, give journalists what they want in the form they want it and get more of your stories into print and online.

-Journalists receive hundreds of unsolicited press releases every week - the vast majority of which end up deleted or ignored.
+Journalists receive hundreds of unsolicited press releases every week - the vast majority of which end up in the junk folder/waste paper bin.
 They say they receive badly written stories that have no news value and are inappropriate for their programmes or publications.

 This practical one-day course takes you through every step of the news release process - from analysing the publications you want to target, determining what stories they are interested in, finding a suitable angle for your story and writing it up in a way that will appeal to the media.